 Hmm…there’s just something about gravy that makes (almost) everything on the Thanksgiving menu taste better.
-It makes turkey moister, dressing more flavorful and, if you’re looking for something to put on your breakfast biscuits the following morning, gravy will work on that too.
+It makes turkey moister and dressing more flavorful.
+And if you’re looking for something to put on your breakfast biscuits the following morning, gravy will work on that too.

 Don’t worry.
-Out of all the things that could potentially overwhelm you, gravy won’t even scratch the surface of your to-do list.
+Out of all the things that could potentially overwhelm you, gravy won’t even scratch the surface.
 At least, this recipe won’t.

 SUPER EASY HOMEMADE GRAVY

 GATHER YOUR INGREDIENTS:

 - 1/2 cup butter, cut into about 8 pieces